nattadasu/ryuuRyuusei/TERMS_OF_SERVICE.md

 * **CCPA** refers to the California Consumer Privacy Act, which is a law that regulates the use of personal information of California residents by businesses.
+* **UU No. 27 Tahun 2022/UU PDP/PDP** refers to Personal Data Protection Act of Indonesia under Act No. 27 of the year 2022.
+This act is a comprehensive data protection and privacy regulation that aims to safeguard the personal data of individuals in Indonesia.

 ## About Us